oroinc/documentation/user/back-office/sales/orders/create.rst

 Create an Order from an RFQ
 ---------------------------

-To create an order based on a request for quote (RFQ):
+To create an order based on a request for a quote (RFQ):

 1. Navigate to **Sales > Requests for Quote** in the main menu.
 2. Open the selected RFQ from the grid.